build-failure/amazon-bedrock-agentcore-mcp-gateway-cdk-stack/README.md

 2. Deploy the stack: `cdk deploy`
 3. Create a Cognito user and set a permanent password

+## Authentication

+The gateway supports two authentication types:

+### JWT Authentication (Default)
+Uses Amazon Cognito for JWT token-based authentication:
+1. Set `"authenticationType": "JWT"` in config.json (or omit for default)
+2. After deployment, create a Cognito user and set a permanent password
+3. Obtain an access token using the client credentials flow
+4. Include the token in your MCP client requests

+### IAM Authentication
+Uses AWS IAM with SigV4 signing:
+1. Set `"authenticationType": "IAM"` in config.json
+2. Configure your MCP client with AWS credentials
+3. Requests will be authenticated using AWS SigV4 signing
+4. No Cognito resources will be created

 ## Using the MCP Gateway

-1. Obtain an access token using the client credentials flow
-2. Include the token in your MCP client requests
+1. Authenticate using your chosen method (JWT or IAM)
-3. Connect to the MCP Gateway URL
+2. Connect to the MCP Gateway URL
-4. Use the configured integration targets to interact with external services
+3. Use the configured integration targets to interact with external services

 ## Useful Commands